 The music industry owes a lot to Black women.
 Artists like Beyoncé, Aretha Franklin, Whitney Houston, and more have paved the way for Black women in an industry that is inherently racist and sexist.
 Many Black women took over the industry, with their powerful vocals, incredible performances, talent, and hard work.

 With the racism and sexism embedded in the industry, Black women have to work twice as hard and put in much more effort to get the props and respect that their white counterparts are given.
-Even in 2020, the music industry and the world put a harsh spotlight on women, particularly Black women, despite that without Black artists genres like Hip-Hop, Rock, Country, and R&B would cease to exist.
+Without Black artists, genres like Hip-Hop, Rock, Country, and R&B would cease to exist.

 Chloe x Halle

 Chloe and Halle are a talented sister duo that has been making waves in the music industry.
 Their latest album, “Ungodly Hour,” was released with critical acclaim.
 They rose to fame after a viral cover of Beyoncé’s “Pretty Hurts,” which caught the attention of Queen Bey herself.
 The duo also recently performed at MTV’s Video Music Awards and released a remix of their hit song “Do It” featuring City Girls, Doja Cat, and Mulatto.

 Beyond their musical talents, Chloe and Halle are also accomplished actors.
 They are best known for their roles as Jazlyn and Skylar, the twin daughters of the lead character on Freeform’s hit show “Grown-ish,” for which they also sing the theme song.
 Halle has also been cast as Ariel in Disney’s highly anticipated live-action adaptation of “The Little Mermaid.”